 Then send an application to the designated officer in the government department.
 In some countries, they are known as Public Information Officer.
 This is usually done in writing or electronically and along with a prescribed fee.
 This designated officer receives requests and provides information.
 In some instances, there are assistants designated especially in remote areas who receive applications and forward them to the designated officers.

 Usually, there are no prescribed formats for applying for information and applications can be made on a blank sheet of paper.
-The applicant must include contact details, the name of the concerned government department/public authority and details of information sought.
+The applicant must include contact details, the name of the concerned government department/public authority, and details of the information sought.

 Upon receiving the application, the designated officer must provide the information (after collecting the stipulated fee) or reject the application in case the information sought is listed in the exemptions section of the RTI law.
 The designated officer must inform the applicant about the calculation used to arrive at the fees to be paid.
 The laws provide that the fees must be reasonable.